Transmission of SARS-CoV-2 via surfaces

 Understanding SARS-CoV-2 on surfaces

-To improve our understanding of how this new virus behaves, our researchers studied the survival of infectious SARS-CoV-2, suspended in an artificial mucous, on six common surfaces.
+To improve our understanding of how the virus behaves, our researchers studied the survival of infectious SARS-CoV-2, suspended in an artificial mucous, on six common surfaces.

 The experiment was carried out at three different temperatures, 20°C, 30°C and 40°C with the relative humidity kept at approximately 50%.